OpenXIP/old-docs/README.md

 into the OpenXIP&trade; project.
 In other words, OpenXIP&trade; was built starting with the content from the original XIP&trade; and AVT&trade projects that were sponsored by NCI as part of their caBIG&reg; initiative.
-Both XIP&trade; and AVT&trade have evolved since then, and are now developed independent of NCI.
+Both XIP&trade; and AVT&trade; have evolved since then, and are now developed independent of NCI.
 The documentation in this repository is provided primarily for historic purposes, and may not reflect the current state of the software.